 Guide

-Cabot Natural Clear Finish delivers 1-2 hour dry to handle time and one-coat application — exactly what contractors need when they’re racing Montana’s short construction season.
-The water-based formula keeps VOCs around 100 g/L, making it compliant anywhere you’re working.
+Cabot Wood Toned Deck & Siding Stain 3000 Natural delivers 1-2 hour dry to handle time and one-coat application — exactly what contractors need when they’re racing Montana’s short construction season.
+The alkyd/oil-base formula keeps VOCs around 100 g/L, making it compliant anywhere you’re working.
 But here’s the rub: users report needing re-application after 1-2 years.
 That’s not a finish — that’s maintenance.

 At 150-250 sq ft coverage per gallon depending on wood porosity, you’ll burn through material on thirsty cedar or weathered lumber.
 The temperature range of 50°F to 90°F fits Montana’s working season perfectly.
 Just don’t expect miracles on longevity.